Eggplant Caponata with Cocoa Sauce

 - 8

-Pour the mixture into the pan, turn on the heat, stir, and cook for 3-4 minutes, then let it rest for at least an hour.
-The eggplant caponata with cocoa sauce is ready; garnish with basil leaves and serve.
+In a bowl, mix white wine vinegar, orange blossom honey, and cocoa powder until smooth.
+Pour into the pan, cook for 3-4 minutes, then let rest for at least an hour.
+Garnish with basil leaves before serving.

 Ago's Notes